categories

 It offers quick speeds and a pleasant browsing experience

-Proprietary VPN protocols
+Proprietary VPN Protocols

 Proprietary VPN Protocols refer to custom VPN tunnels that VPN providers have created.
 When developing solutions for the market, some providers prefer to develop their protocols to offer better speeds, security, and firewall bypass.